Standalone Lineage Scanner

 Prerequisites

-To install and run the scanner, you need to have permissions to execute Docker.
+To install and run the scanner, you need to have permissions to run Docker.
+To verify this, run:

 -